wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/3-design-network-media-optimization.md

 Note, it is normal for you to see “Request timed out” on the later hops.
 The destination’s firewall or other security device is blocking the traceroute request.
 Even if a firewall is preventing the final hops at the destination from showing up in traceroute output, the destination is likely still reachable; it has just been configured not to reply to a traceroute.

 > [!NOTE]
-> TIP: In certain scenarios, often unrelated to Teams client configuration, media traffic still traverses the VPN tunnel even with the correct client routes in place.
+> In certain scenarios, often unrelated to Teams client configuration, media traffic still traverses the VPN tunnel even with the correct client routes in place.
 If you encounter this scenario, you can configure firewall rule to block the Teams IP subnets or ports from using the VPN route

 ## Managing bandwidth by configuring Media Bit Rate (MBR)